 Osaka Gas has been striving to secure its LNG transportation capacity using a fleet of eight LNG tankers.
-Demand for LNG transportation is expected to grow following the scheduled starts of new projects, including the Ichthys project in Australia and the Freeport project in the United States.
+Demand for LNG transportation is expected to grow following the scheduled starts of new projects such as the Freeport project in the United States.

-Under these circumstances, we will effectively utilize our existing fleet and expand it if necessary to ensure stable and economical material procurement and to diffuse the use of natural gas.
+Under these circumstances, we will effectively utilize our existing fleet and expand it if necessary to ensure stable and economical source gas procurement and to diffuse the use of natural gas.

 ■Fleet of Osaka Gas LNG Tankers ( As of March 31, 2020 )

 |5 Moss-type tanks||4 Moss-type tanks||4 Moss-type tanks||4 Moss-type tanks||4 Moss-type tanks||4 Moss-type tanks||4 Moss-type tanks||4 Moss-type tanks|